 - Banos Galeana: Full service bar and a very active steam-room.
 Great prices and a very friendly owner.

 - Riilax: Clean and open, you won’t feel dirty entering here.
-Even with the lights on though plenty of things happen.
+Even with the lights on plenty of things are still guaranteed to happen.

 The Best Time to Visit Guadalajara And Discovering The Guadalajara Gay Pride!